 You should also be clear about the fundamental estimations of your product.
 Minimum viable product development means providing value to the people, first layout them and based on that develop your product.

 You must have heard about Zappos, one of the most amazing online shoe stores.
 It also started with an MVP.
 Let us have a look at Zappos user flow.
 Keep in mind that when you begin characterizing the user flow for your product, you must focus specifically on its essential objective.
 As Zappos is an online shop that offers shoes, its primary objective is to enable clients to purchase shoes on the web.

-To characterize the basic user flow we should first know process stages.
-This is very simple; all you need is to define the process through which a user can accomplish for what he is on your app or site.
+To characterize the basic user flow we should first know the process stages.
+This is very simple; all you need is to define the process through which a user can accomplish what he is on your app or site.
 Therefore, you should think less about the specific features and focus more on the fundamental steps.
 The basic functions will include:

 • Find shoes